Bharath-S-J/Task-Master/README.md

-# Task Master - React Todo App
+# Task Master - React Task Management Application

-**Task Master** is a modern **React-based Todo Application** built with **Firebase authentication** and **real-time Firestore** support.
+**Task Master** is a modern **React-based Task Management Application** built with **Firebase authentication** and **real-time Firestore** support.
 It empowers users to manage their tasks with reminders, status tracking, and audio alerts — all in a secure and responsive interface.

 ---